The more you know about and understand your medicines, the more likely you are to take them properly and safely.

 5. Does the medicine interact with medicines that I'm already taking?

-Taking some medicines together may cause side effects, or make them worse.
+Taking some medicines together may cause side effects or affect the way the medicine works in some way.
 This is called an interaction.
 Interactions can happen with prescription medicines, over-the-counter (OTC) medicines, vitamin and mineral supplements, herbal or natural remedies, food and alcohol, or with illegal drugs.
 Before you take a new medicine or supplement, always ask your pharmacist about any interactions.

 6. Will I need any tests or monitoring while I'm taking the medicine?

-To be sure that a medicine is working for you or the dose is right for you, or that you do not have side effects, you may need monitoring or tests.
+To be sure that a medicine is working for you, that the dose is right, and/or that you do not have side effects, you may need monitoring or tests.
 For example, to know if your blood pressure medicines are working, you will have your blood pressure monitored regularly, or to check that a medicine is not causing liver or kidney problems, you may need to have blood tests now and again.

 7. What possible side effects can I expect?